SibMof/TestFeatures/README.md

 # TestFeatures
 To test GitHub's functionalities.
-New branch: readme-edits.
+New branch: readme edit.
-#3 branch edit: show file review
+No.3 branch edit: show file review